HL7/davinci-crd/input/pagecontent/hooks.md

 <div markdown="1" class="new-content">
 ###### Pre-emptive prior authorization

-One result of invoking a CRD service may be - based on the patient, their type of coverage, and other information available in the patient's record queried by the CRD service - that the service determines that not only is prior authorization necessary for the intervention being ordered, but that the ordered intervention meets prior authorization requirements.
-In such a case, the CRD service may return a card with two alternate suggestions - store the prior authorization in computable or add the prior authorization as an annotation to the order.
+One result of invoking a CRD Server may be - based on the patient, their type of coverage, and other information available in the patient's record queried by the CRD Server - that the service determines that not only is prior authorization necessary for the intervention being ordered, but that the ordered intervention meets prior authorization requirements.
+In such a case, the CRD Server may return a card with two alternate suggestions - store the prior authorization in computable or add the prior authorization as an annotation to the order.

 The first will be handled through a 'create' action that stores a ClaimResponse instance complying with the HRex [unsolicited authorization](StructureDefinition-profile-claimresponse.html) profile together with an 'update' to the order or appointment instance that triggered the CDS Hook invocation to modify the record adding the ClaimResponse as a 'supportingInfo' element - establishing a linkage between the order and the prior authorization.